ptliddle/swifty-json-schema/LLM.md

 ## Key Features

 - Generate JSON Schema (Draft-07) from any Swift `Codable` object
-- Add descriptions to properties using the `@SchemaInfo` property wrapper
+- Add descriptions to properties using the `@JSONSchemaMetadata` property wrapper
 - Support for all basic Swift types and their arrays
 - Support for nested objects and arrays of objects
 - Customizable schema ID and schema URL